farcaster-project/RFCs/03-farcaster-architecture.md

 ### Client & Daemon segregation rationale

 The rationale behind segregating the client and the daemon currently is not for security reasons - the client signs the transactions received from the daemon blindly, implying full trust (see *Security considerations* in [06.
-Instructions & State Digests](./06-instructions-and-digests.md#security-considerations) RFC).
+Datum & Instructions](./06-datum-and-instructions.md#security-considerations) RFC).

 The client is the only component that has access to secret keys.